Money-laundering revealed as ‘counterfeit’ fivers turn out to be worn-out genuine notes

 Police had issued a warning over fake versions of the new £5 notes - despite claims it was impossible to copy.

-Officers issued the alert after what appeared to be counterfeits of the new design were seized in Wadebridge, Cornwall.
+Officers issued the alert after what appeared to be counterfeits of the new design were seized.

 The Big Ben clock tower appears in gold on the real note but the landmark did not appear at all on the ‘fake’.